Swaav/microblog/README.md

 # microblog
 WELCOME TO MICROBLOG!
-This is a simple Hellow World! web app created using python with the flask framework.
+This is a simple web app created using python with the flask framework and following parts 1 through 5 of The Flask Mega-Tutorial